Application and Screening Process

 Submission and Screening

-When the application and all necessary attachments are complete, the application should be submitted by email to the IRB Administrator.
-Alternatively, you may submit them to the RSP Secretary.
-Do not submit them directly to the Chair or other IRB reviewers.
+When the application and all necessary attachments are complete, the application should be submitted by email to the RSP office at email@example.com.
+Please note: do not submit applications directly to the Chair or other IRB reviewers.

-The application should be emailed to the IRB Administrator by the Principal or Co-Investigator.
+The application should be emailed to the RSP office at firstname.lastname@example.org by the Principal or Co-Investigator.
 If the PI is a student, the email should include a copy to any co-investigators and MUST include a "cc" to the student’s faculty advisor to indicate that the Advisor and any co-investigators are aware of the submission and have approved its contents.

 After submission, each new application is given an IRB protocol number for tracking purposes.
 Please use this number in all correspondence with the IRB whenever possible.
 The applications are then screened for completeness by the IRB Office in the order in which they are received.
 If questions are not answered or required supplementary documents are not attached, the application will be placed in a temporary file and an email will be sent to the PI requesting those additional items.
 The application will not be forwarded to a reviewer until the necessary documents are available for the review to take place.